tonythai12/Generating-and-Solving-Mazes-in-Minecraft-C-/README.md

 - Creation of all test cases
 - Wrote all sections of README.md with no help - [Contributors and Workload](#contributors-and-workload) section was written with all contributors
   - By extension, wrote all assumptions
+- Created and edited video with audio recordings from other contributors

 See commit history for more information.
 It should be noted that @tonythai12 had trouble with VSCode and as a result was unable to push their share of the workload (as listed above).
 Other contributors have assumed @tonythai12's workload.
 VSCode would not allow @tonythai12 to commit for a period of time.
 Forced to delete the majority of their commits in order to solve VSCode issues (this is evident and highlighted in the checkpoints through class).